Inercial#

 crashed#

-crashed registers a function to be called when the robot detects a collision.
+crashed registers a function to be called when the robot detects a sudden impact or collision.

 Uso: